Jump to Navigation

 In general, the following four elements are involved in applying for Social Security Disability benefits:

-1. Qualifying Medical Exam: Social Security may ask you to be examined by a doctor who works for the Social Security Administration.
-You should contact our office to discuss whether or not it is in your best interests to attend such an examination.
-In spite of what you are told, this is not a mandatory examination.
+• Qualifying Medical Exam: Social Security may ask you to be examined by a doctor who works for the Social Security Administration.
+You should contact our office to discuss what you should be aware of in such an exam.

 Questions?
-Contact Our Social Security Disability Benefits Attorneys Today
+Contact Our Santa Ana Social Security Disability Attorneys Today